 The Law Offices of Michael E. Cindrich serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City and La Mesa, and of course San Diego proper.

-California Penal Code Section 288 governs offenses involving lewd acts with a child.
+California Penal Code Section 288 governs offenses involving lewd or lascivious acts with a child.
 This law criminalizes acts committed with the intent to arouse, appeal to, or gratify the sexual desires of either the perpetrator or the child.
 The law applies to acts involving children under the age of 14, as well as children aged 14 or 15 when the accused is at least 10 years older than the child.
 The law includes different degrees of offenses depending on the circumstances, such as the use of force or fear, the presence of a caretaker relationship, or whether bodily harm was inflicted.

 The following are a few key terms under California Law: